catscarlet/Web-Log-Analyzer-IceFairy/README.md

 - Analyze Status can't show Analyzing.
 No idea why `vue.$nextTick()` refused to work.
 - Change `Number per Page` will cause page refreshing. vue-router don't support safe reload or instant reload.
 - If already in route `/ChartDataTraffic` and try to analyze a new file, the page would refresh.
 Same reason as above.
-- VUE and Element UI will cause any kinds of unknown bugs.
+- Vue and Element UI will cause any kinds of unknown bugs.
 The code is working today, but tomorrow, it may be unavaliable to build with no reason.
+The Element UI will be much maintained.
+I'm going to choose another UI Library.

 ## Why named IceFairy